 What is Pancreas Transplant?

-A pancreas transplant is a surgical procedure to implant a healthy pancreas from a donor into a recipient whose pancreas is not functioning properly.
+A pancreas transplant is a surgical procedure to implant a healthy pancreas from a donor into a recipient whose pancreas is not functioning correctly.
+This procedure aims to restore insulin production and regulate blood sugar levels, offering a potential cure for diabetes.

 Pancreatic transplantation provides surgical treatment for diabetes mellitus.
-Pancreas transplantation is generally done in individuals having type 1 diabetes, mainly along with kidney damage, nerve damage, eye problems, or another complication of the disease.
+Pancreas transplantation is generally done in individuals having type 1 diabetes, mainly along with kidney damage, nerve damage, eye problems, or other complications of the disease.

 Doctors consider pancreas transplant surgery when diabetes is out of control, even with medical treatment and for those who frequently suffer insulin reactions.